Two Adults Dead In Apparent Murder-Suicide At California Elementary School

 Maria Garcia, a spokeswoman for the San Bernardino City Unified School District, said they received a report of an active shooter at about 10:28 a.m.

-Garcia said they don’t have campus police at the elementary school.
-They do have unarmed security at the middle schools and campus police at the high schools.

-Students were being taken to Cajon High School for safety and to be picked up by their parents.
+Police arrived minutes later as officials locked down the campus.
+Students were taken to Cajon High School to be picked up by their parents.
 The public, meanwhile, was urged to avoid the area.

-The San Bernardino County Sheriff's Department, school police, and California Highway Patrol were responding to the scene.
+Garcia said there are no campus police at the district's elementary schools.
+They do have unarmed security at the middle schools and uniformed police at high schools.

+Police said the shooter's gun was not visible when he arrived at the school to visit the victim.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.